KevinColemanInc/letter-avatar-serverless/Readme.md

 # Letter Avatars with Serverless

-The full tutorial on how to create this repository can be found here:
+The full tutorial on how to create this repository can be found on my blog: (Serverless image generation)[https://www.kcoleman.me/2017/03/11/serverless-image-generation.html].

 <!-- TOC -->